 - Phone Number 0154-56-2424

 Hours of Operation: Always open

-About 3 km from the Onnenai Visitor Center is a 1 hour walking trail which goes straight through the reeds and sedge of the wetlands, so you can appreciate the lovely flowers and expansive view of the marsh.
+About 3 km from the Onnenai Visitor Center is a 1-hour walking trail that goes straight through the reeds and sedge of the wetlands, so you can appreciate the lovely flowers and expansive view of the marsh.

 - Address 〒085-1145 北海道阿寒郡鶴居村温根内／Onnenai, Tsurui-mura Akan-gun, Hokkaido 085-1145

 You can enjoy canoeing down from Lake Toroko to Hosooka along a gently flowing part of the Kushiro River.
 The course is about 9 km and takes about two hours total to complete.
 Reservations can be made in advance via their website (available in Japanese language only) and by phone.